 Presence of saponins, tannins, cyanogenic glycoside.
 Other phytochemicals are protocatechuric acid, flavonoid glycosides (delphinidin and anthocyanins).
 Hibiscus flowers contain, among others, polyphenols, including anthocyanins, proanthocyanidins, flavonols.

-Another study found it to be less effective than Lisinopril (an ACE inhibitor); the experimental treatment showed therapeutic effectiveness of 65.12%, but it showed 100% tolerability (absence of intense side effects) and safety.
+Also found it to be less effective thann Lisinopril (an ACE inhibitor); the experimental treatment showed therapeutic effectiveness of 65.12%, but it showed 100% tolerability (absence of intense side effects) and safety.